 All Teaching Assistants are required to attend a workshop during the week before classes begin in Fall semester.
 For each section a teaching assistant is assigned to teach, he or she is expected to devote approximately the following amounts of time each week: three or four hours of class meetings, three hours of preparation, two hours of office conferences, and four hours of reading and evaluating students' writing.
 All Teaching Assistants assigned to a composition course must attend regular staff meetings.

-All first-year Teaching Assistants take English 555, Teaching College Writing, during fall term.
+Instead of teaching, all first-year Teaching Assistants take ENGL 555 - Teaching College Writing, during fall term.
 Assignment time for this course, and the course itself, are a part of each teaching assistant's academic program, and are separate from the remunerated work requirement of the assistantship, but a portion of the weekly assignment time for the course (approximately three hours) is devoted to the supervised reading and evaluation of compositions written by students in English 160.

 Teaching Evaluation is mandatory for all Teaching Assistants, who are required to participate in the departmental student evaluation of courses which occurs in all classes each semester.
 These evaluations are made available to the Head or those he/she designates, without the option of the teaching assistant to withhold them.
 Faculty will also occasionally visit Teaching Assistants' classes to evaluate their teaching progress.
 These evaluations will be consulted in considering Teaching Assistants' applications for renewal.
 Teaching Assistants may also wish to make these available to faculty writing recommendations for their placement files.
 Teaching Assistants who fail to maintain expected standards of academic and teaching professionalism will have their Teaching Assistantships reduced or revoked at the discretion of the Director of the First Year Writing Program and the Director of Graduate Studies.